TransparencyToolkit/UtilityScripts/README.md

 3. Run the document converter script

-By default, documents and images will be processed with the [GiveMeText](http://givemetext.okfnlabs.org) tool, but this **IS NOT GOOD FOR SENSITIVE DOCUMENTS** as it sends HTTP requests over the non-encrypted internet **O.o** However, you can run a custom Tika server for converting documents yourself.
+By default, documents and images will be processed with the [GiveMeText](http://givemetext.okfnlabs.org) tool, but **IS NOT GOOD FOR SENSITIVE DOCUMENTS** as it sends normal HTTP requests over the internet.
+However, you can run a custom Tika server for converting documents yourself.

 4. [Setup Local Tika](https://github.com/TransparencyToolkit/Harvester#install-tika--tesseract-optional))
-5. Run

----

 ## Running